edinburgh-napier/set09121/labs/lab9/lab9_2_dectree.md

 #### Multiple Decision

 Multi-decision points are just the same as binary decisions, except we will have a list of nodes.
-So we can follow the same model as binary decision and provide a `getBranch` method to be implemented.
+So we can follow the same model as binary decision, we again provide a `getBranch` method to be implemented.
 ```cpp
 //cmp_decision_tree.h
 class MultiDecision : public DecisionTreeNode